BU-ISCIII/iskylims/README.md

 sudo bash install.sh --install full
 ```

-### Upgrade to iSkyLIMS version 3.0.0
+### Upgrade iSkyLIMS from 3.0.x to version 3.1.x

+**IMPORTANT NOTE**

+This installation script only apply for the upgrade from version 3.0.x to 3.1.x.

-If you have already iSkyLIMS on version 2.3.0 you can upgrade to the latest stable version 3.0.0.
+**If you have already iSkyLIMS on version 2.3.0 you must upgrade first to the stable version 3.0.0, before applying for this upgrade.**

 Version 3.0.0 is a major release with important upgrades in third parties dependencies like bootstrap.
 Also, we 've done a huge work on refactoring and variables/function renaming that affects the database.
 For more details about the changes see the release notes.